How to Fix “Adobe Fill & Sign Not Working”?

 Change Application Language to English in the Adobe Acrobat Preferences

-3. Restart the system and check if the Fill and Sign feature is working correctly.
+3. Restart your system and try Fill and Sign again.

-4. If not, change the Application Language to Same as the Operating System and verify if this gets the job done.
+4. If it still doesn’t work, change the Application Language to Same as the Operating System and try again.

 Change Application Language to Same as The Operating System in the Adobe Acrobat Preferences